CalvinPVIII/csharp-hosting-example/README.md

   ```

-- Go to [Render.com](https://render.com), and sign in or create and account through Github
+- Go to [Render.com](https://render.com), and sign in or create and account through Github.
 - Click on `New -> Web Service`
   ![New Web Service](./images/Render1.png)
-- On the right under your Github name, click configure
+- On the right under your Github name, click configure.
   ![Configure button](./images/Render2.png)
-- Under `Repository Access`, you can either click on all repositories, or click `Select Repositories`, and then pick your ASP.NET app
+- Under `Repository Access`, you can either click on all repositories, or click `Select Repositories`, and then pick your ASP.NET app.
   ![New Web Service](./images/Render3.png)
-- Click `Save`
+- Click `Save`.
-- Click `Connect` next to the repo of your ASP.NET app
+- Click `Connect` next to the repo of your ASP.NET app.
   ![New Web Service](./images/Render4.png)
-- Fill out the information as you see fit, make sure your runtime is `Docker`, and the instance is `Free`
+- Fill out the information as you see fit, make sure your runtime is `Docker`, and the instance is `Free`.
   ![Render settings](./images/Render6.png)
-- Scroll down and click `Advanced -> Add a Secret File`
+- Scroll down and click `Advanced -> Add a Secret File`.
-- Filename will be `appsettings.json`, and paste in your local appsettings.json to the file contents section
+- Filename will be `appsettings.json`, and paste in your local appsettings.json to the file contents section.
   ![New Web Service](./images/Render5.png)
-- At the bottom, click `Create Web Service`
+- At the bottom, click `Create Web Service`.
 - It will take a few minutes to spin up.
 - The dashboard will have a link to your site on the top left of the page
   ![Render link](./images/Render7.png)

-- Once it's finished building, and you click on any links and see an error along the lines of `dial tcp 127.0.0.1:80: connect: connection refused`, you will need to wait just a bit longer for everything to work properly.
+  _Once it's finished building, and you click on any links and see an errors along the lines of `dial tcp 127.0.0.1:80: connect: connection refused`, you will need to wait just a bit longer for everything to work properly._

+Your ASP.NET app should now be successfully hosted.

+_Disclaimer: service providers will often change their pricing and plan options, depending on when you view this guide, some steps may be different, and some providers may not offer the same plans.
+This guide was last updated in September of 2023_